 Her fans wish she had lived long enough to author more than six classic novels, but unfortunately both Jane Austen’s life and her literary output ended prematurely.
 I’ve tried to pick up where she left off, writing the kind of stories she told, the way she told them: novels about the pitfalls of love and marriage in early nineteenth century English society, related with subtle wit, a touch of humor, and in the elegant language of the era.

 I was minding my own business – raising two sons and pursuing a very sensible career – when an ordinary trip to Costco about twelve years ago changed my life.
 That was the day a copy of the ’95 film adaptation of Pride and Prejudice fairly leapt off the shelf and into my oversized shopping cart.
 After watching the mini-series, I was hopelessly hooked on the story, Colin Firth’s Darcy, and all things Jane Austen.

 One may guess what followed – compulsive reading, late-night trips to the library and video store, secret rendezvous with fictional heroes Mr. Darcy and Mr. Knightley.
 Finally, only one thing remained.
 My enthusiasm ultimately inspired me to begin writing my own stories a la Austen.
 I just sat down one day to attempt what I wanted most: a faithful sequel to Pride and Prejudice.
-I had no thought of publishing at first, but it turned out I have a flair for writing in an Austenesque style, and I’ve never look back.
+I had no thought of publishing at first, but it turned out I have a flair for writing in an Austenesque style, and I’ve never looked back.